odea-project/qAlgorithms/report/report.md

 case as condition 7), and a refinement of this test should not include them.
 The probable cause for wrong separations is that during the subsetting in mz, bins start out very large.
-This leads to extremely small critical distances, and if the largest order space is within a bin this bin is first cut internally before the remainder is cut off.
+This leads to extremely small critical distances, and if the largest order space is within a bin, this bin is first cut internally before the remainder is cut off.
 It is also possible that by this mechanism, otherwise complete bins were fully eliminated if none of the resulting fragments had more than five elements.